 Considers everyone who is not a member of staff or student as an intruder until they have passed through the visitor reception procedure.
 Identifies legitimate visitors and monitors:

-- a) Their arrival and reason for their visit by requiring them to sign in and complete the safeguarding documentation - b) Movement around the School and Departure time - c) All visitors will be given an ID badge, which they will wear as long as they are on site and carry the safeguarding documentation with them. - e) If necessary, the visitors are required to complete a special form established by the European School - to prevent the spread of transmissible diseases.
+a) Their arrival and reason for their visit by requiring them to sign in and complete the safeguarding documentation b) Movement around the School and Departure time c) All visitors will be given an ID badge, which they will wear as long as they are on site and carry the safeguarding documentation with them.